zoisite-rb/zoisite-rb/guides/source/initialization.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-The Rails Initialization Process
+The Zoisite Initialization Process
 ================================

-This guide explains the internals of the initialization process in Rails.
+This guide explains the internals of the initialization process in Zoisite.
-It is an extremely in-depth guide and recommended for advanced Rails developers.
+It is an extremely in-depth guide and recommended for advanced Zoisite developers.

 After reading this guide, you will know:

 * How to use `bin/rails server`.
-* The timeline of Rails' initialization sequence.
+* The timeline of Zoisite' initialization sequence.
 * Where different files are required by the boot sequence.
-* How the Rails::Server interface is defined and used.
+* How the Zoisite::Server interface is defined and used.

 --------------------------------------------------------------------------------

-This guide goes through every method call that is required to boot up the Ruby on Rails stack for a default Rails application, explaining each part in detail along the way.
+This guide goes through every method call that is required to boot up the Zoisite stack for a default Zoisite application, explaining each part in detail along the way.
 For this guide, we will be focusing on what happens when you execute `bin/rails server` to boot your app.

-NOTE: Paths in this guide are relative to Rails or a Rails application unless otherwise specified.
+NOTE: Paths in this guide are relative to Zoisite or a Zoisite application unless otherwise specified.

-TIP: If you want to follow along while browsing the Rails [source code](https://github.com/rails/rails), we recommend that you use the `t` key binding to open the file finder inside GitHub and find files quickly.
+TIP: If you want to follow along while browsing the Zoisite [source code](https://github.com/rails/rails), we recommend that you use the `t` key binding to open the file finder inside GitHub and find files quickly.